Table of Contents

-Inbound Logistics outbound Logistics
+Inbound Logistics Outbound Logistics

-What is Inbound Logistics and Outbound Logistics
+What are Inbound Logistics and Outbound Logistics

 Inbound logistics is responsible for bringing supplies or materials into a company, whilst outbound logistics is responsible for moving goods and products to customers.
 Both are concerned with the transportation of commodities, whereas incoming is concerned with receipt and outbound with delivery.